camunda/camunda/docs/src/bpmn-workflows/bpmn-primer.md

 See the [Sub Processes](/bpmn-workflows/subprocesses.html) section on which types of sub processes are currently supported and how to use them.

-## BPMN Coverage

-As noted in the individual sections, Zeebe currently only supports a subset of BPMN elements.
-It is a goal for the Zeebe project to eventually support large parts of the standard.

 ## Additional Resources

 * [BPMN Specification](http://www.bpmn.org/)